autamus/docs/user-guide/create-automated-build.md

 ### 2. Template the Repository

-You can either [use the repository as a template](https://github.com/autamus/container-builder-template/generate) or copy the contents of [.github/workflows](.github/workflows) into your current repository.
+You can either [use the repository as a template](https://github.com/autamus/container-builder-template/generate) or copy the `build-deploy.yaml` from [.github/workflows](https://github.com/autamus/container-builder-template/blob/main/.github/workflows/build-deploy.yaml) into your current repository.
 This is as simple as:

 ```bash
 $ git clone https://github.com/autamus/container-builder-template template/